hodcroftlab/covariants/README.md

 # SARS-CoV-2 Mutations of Interest

+<sub>Created and maintained by Dr Emma B Hodcroft, University of Bern.
+Please credit and link back to this site if you use this resource!</sub>

 _*This page is under construction & more on the missing variants will be added soon.*_

 These collection of Github pages is intended to provide an overview (not necessarily  complete) of a collection of SARS-CoV-2 mutations that are of interest.